Introduction

 • For live traffic after certification

-See Sandbox and production URLs for the base URLs and identity realms.
+See Sandbox and production URLs for the current base URLs and access requirements.

 API conventions